Salawati: Administration

-Note3s: (a) within Raja Ampat Regency. (b) within Sorong Regency.
+Notes: (a) within Raja Ampat Regency. (b) within Sorong Regency.

 (c) the 2010 population of the new Salawati Tengah District of Sorong Regency is included with the figure for Salawati Selatan District from which it was separated.

 There is also a Salawati District on the Papuan mainland, facing Salawati Island across the islet-studded Sele Strait.
 It is also a part of Sorong Regency but is obviously not part of Salawati Island.

 Pulau Salawati Utara Nature Reserve

 Pulau Salawati Utara Nature Reserve covers much of the northern portion of the island, with an area of 570 km^{2} on the northern portion of the island.
 It protects part of the island's native lowland rainforest.